GeraldJPolk/Personal_Projects/README.md

-# Personal/ School Projects
+# All Java Projects
-This is a list of my personal and school programming projects written in Java.
+This is a list of all Java projects written by me.